jj-tutorial/tutorial/book/src/introduction.md

 It is not the official tutorial, but so many folks liked the first version that I wrote, that it may become the official one someday.
 We'll see!

-If you're already sold on jj, feel free to skip to the next section.
-But if you're checking out this tutorial because you're curious about jj, but you're not familiar with what it is all about, keep reading.
+If you're already sold on `jj`, feel free to skip to the next section.
+But if you're checking out this tutorial because you're curious about `jj`, but you're not familiar with what it is all about, keep reading.

 Distributed version control became popular in the mid 2000s.
 Specifically, two